 Pure pop or power pop, typically consists of relatively brief (not over 3 1/2 minutes) songs played on the standard electric guitar, bass and drums with vocals that have a very strong catchy chorus, or hook (1).

-Over time, pop music has made use of technologically improved microphones and 45 r.p.m. records for singles.
+Over time, this music has made use of technologically improved microphones and 45 r.p.m. records for singles.
 Listeners also took advantage of the portable transistor radio to listen to music outside the home (5).
 Today much listening is done in the car or on an iPod (6).
-Notes on the future of Pop music suggests that modern pop music is not only declining in quality but also less adventurous in moving from one chord to another (7-10).
+Notes on the future of Pop music suggests that it is not only declining in quality but also less adventurous in moving from one chord to another (7-10).
 The result may be that everything is starting to sound the same.

 1. Frith, S., Straw, W., Street, J. eds.
 The Cambridge Companion to Pop and Rock, Cambridge: Cambridge University Press) ISBN0-521-55660-0, pp. 95-6.

 2. Hatach, D. & Millward, S. From blues to Rock: an analytical History of Pop Music.
 (Manchester: Manchester University Press, 1987).
 ISBN 0-7190-1489.
 P.1

 3. Gilliland, J. (1969).
 “Show 1.
 Play A simple Melody: Pete Seeger on the origins of pop music.”
 Pop Chronicles.